uoregon-libraries/newspaper-curation-app/deploy-sftpgo.md

 - Replace manual install of SFTPGo with latest 2.1.x
   - More painful to manage than using their custom RPMs, but guaranteed not to conflict with automated server updates
+  - Building from source (easier to pull new tags for updates) - see below
+  - Setup service (see below)
 - Configuration:
   - `track_quota` = 1
   - Make sure it's still on port 2022